Soon after we moved to the country, my wife said, “Let’s plant a garden.”

 They buzzed through the wire in a single night and sheared off anything that dared flash a sprig of green.
 Upon their exit, they left only a tangle of wire to remind me of what had been a section of fence.

 Fortunately the previous owner, intending to build a dog run, had left several rolls of chain link fencing in the shed.
 I wrapped them around the garden as extra armor.

 They effortlessly buzzed through that too.

-But the odd thing is, everyone in Almost Iowa has a garden.
-I couldn’t understand it, so while visiting a neighbor, I broached the topic of rabbits.
+But the odd thing is, all my neighbors have gardens.
+I couldn’t understand it, so while visiting the guy next door, I broached the topic of rabbits.

 “How do you control them?”
 I asked

 The question embarrassed him.
 He looked to his wife to see if it was alright to answer before admitting, “We only plant the things they don’t like.”

 “I was thinking more in terms of driving them away,” I said.

 The statement stunned him.
 “Have you ever actually seen a local rabbit?” he asked.

 He whistled and two massive rottweilers emerged from the barn.
 “Flush up a rabbit,” he commanded.